gbif/data-blog/content/post/2026-07-15-sam-intoduction.md

 **Today is a short introduction to survey and monitoring data and why they matter.**

 Mapping and sharing SAM data takes time and resources, so why it is it important?
-Is having events and Humbolt files much better than just occurrences?
+Is having events and Humboldt files much better than just occurrences?

 Yes, and here is an example.